openedx/docs.openedx.org/source/creating_doc/quick_start_build_doc.rst

 #.
 Find the topic you need to edit.

 #.
+Click the pencil icon (.. image:: _images/github_pencil.png).

+#.
 Click the pencil icon (|GitHub Pencil|).

    The topic opens in edit mode.

 #.
 Make the necessary changes.

    Ensure you keep to RST standards in file.
-See the :ref:`Documentation Checklist` for guidelines, and copy RST code as needed from :ref:`Topic Templates`.
+See the :ref:`Documentation Checklist` for guidelines, and copy RST code as needed from :ref:`Documentation Templates`.

 #.
 In the Commit Changes section at the bottom of the edit window: